KevinYang515/Gossip-Learning/README.md

     python simple_gos_learning.py 10

+If you want to adjust more detailed settings, you can modify the json file (i.e., data/detailed_settings.json)

 ## Example for Gossip Learning Plus

     python gos_learning_plus.py

-If you want to change the relationship, you can modify the file (i.e., data/file/graph_smalle/small_graph_0501).
+If you want to change the relationship, you can modify the text file (i.e., data/file/graph_smalle/small_graph_0501).
+Futhermore, if you want to adjust more detailed settings, you can modify the json file (i.e., data/detailed_settings.json)